Clapton F.C.: Supporters

 During Clapton's peak in the late 19th century, the club averaged a regular home crowd of 4,000 spectators.
 During this period, the club were nicknamed the Doggies after their relocation to Forest Gate.

 In 2012 a supporters group named the Clapton Ultras was started.
-The group followed the European ultras tradition and developed around local fans disengaged with modern professional football, migrants to East London and those with an opposition to discrimination and far-right politics.
+The group followed the European ultras tradition and developed around local fans disengaged with modern professional football, migrants to east London and those with an opposition to discrimination and far-right politics.
 Following the creation of the Ultras, the club's home attendances rose from an average of 20 in 2011–12 to 335 by the 2015–16 season.
 Two clubs have refused to admit Clapton fans for their matches: Southend Manor and Metropolitan Police.
-In July 2017, supporters won a high court injunction against Clapton chief executive Vincent McBean, who had attempted to liquidate the charity administering the Old Spotted Dog ground.
+In July 2017, supporters won a high court injunction against Clapton chief executive Vincent McBean, who had attempted to liquidate Newham Community Leisure Limited, the charity that held the lease on the Old Spotted Dog ground.

+After Clapton discontinued their reserve and youth teams in 2016, Clapton supporters founded Downs Football Club with the club name, badge and kit all in homage to the original Downs Football Club of 1878.
 In 2018 some supporters formed a breakaway fan-owned club under the name of Clapton Community, joining the Middlesex County League for the 2018–19 season, playing at Wadham Lodge.
-Two years prior to the formation of Clapton Community, Clapton supporters founded Downs Football Club, with the club name, badge and kit all in homage to the original Downs Football Club of 1878.
+After Clapton Community were promoted to the Eastern Counties League in 2023, the two clubs played each other for the first time in October 2023.